National anthem: Usage

+also in Indonesia, Indonesia Raya is played at 06:00 on national television networks started from December 11, 2024 as mandated by president Prabowo Subianto, while TVRI is the only national television that played it twice at 06:00 and 18:00.
 The use of a national anthem outside of its country, however, is dependent on the international recognition of that country.
 For instance, Taiwan has not been recognized by the International Olympic Committee as a separate nation since 1979 and must compete as Chinese Taipei; its "National Banner Song" is used instead of its national anthem.
 In Taiwan, the country's national anthem is sung before instead of during flag-rising and flag-lowering, followed by the National Banner Song during the actual flag-rising and flag-lowering.
 Even within a state, the state's citizenry may interpret the national anthem differently (such as in the United States some view the U.S. national anthem as representing respect for dead soldiers and policemen whereas others view it as honouring the country generally).

 Various solutions may be used when countries with different national anthems compete in a unified team.
 When North Korea and South Korea participated together in the 2018 Winter Olympics, the folk song "Arirang", beloved on both sides of the border and seen as a symbol of Korea as a whole, was used as an anthem instead of the national anthem of either state.